LLEGIT/css_generator/README.md

 # css_generator
+//SCHOOL PROJECT//
-PHP script to generate PNG sprites
+PHP script to generate PNG sprites using only terminal Can be executed with: php css_generator.php ...commands... folder_path All available commands can be found in the man using the command -help like "php css_generator.php -help"